 1. Pick a Realistic Goal

 This might seem obvious but the easiest way to obtain an injury is by jumping into an activity that you have no business attempting.
-If the most running you did in 2017 was a few excited laps of your living room when you heard Beyonce was having twins, signing up for a February marathon probably isn’t a great idea.
+If the most running you did in 2021 was a few excited laps of your living room when you heard we no longer had to be in lockdown, signing up for a February marathon probably isn’t a great idea.
 Sure, a marathon can be a great long term goal but you need to work your way up to that level.
 Start by training for a 5km run, then a 10km and eventually tackle that marathon when your body is equipped to handle it.

 2. Progress Gradually

 Some of the most common injuries are overuse injuries.
 These aren’t the instantly painful sprains and strains but the little aches and pains that continue to get worse and worse time.
 These are most common in repetitive tasks and often named after the activities they’re associated with like runner’s knee and swimmer’s shoulder.
 While anyone is susceptible to an overuse injury, those starting a new activity are more likely to become victims.
 Luckily, in many cases these can be easily avoided by gradually increasing your activity levels.
 A good rule of thumb is to progress your weekly training by no more than 10%.
 If you’ve decided to take up swimming and complete a total of 5km in your first week, don’t be a hero and go for 10km the next week.
 Your maximum distance should be 5.5km.
 This may seem small at first it will add up faster than you think.
 By week 10 you will be doing substantially more than you started with and more importantly, you’ll have given your body a chance to adapt to the new demands you’re placing upon it.

 3. Seek Professional Help